Osaka is one of the biggest and most popular cities in Japan.

 The rents here are slightly lower and around $750 for 2 bedroom apartments.

-But buying property here makes sense as the area is still underdeveloped and can become the entertainment hub of the city, after completion of ongoing projects.
+But buying property here makes sense as the area is still underdeveloped and can become the entertainment hub of the city, after the completion of ongoing projects.

 Kyobashi is also situated in the center of Osaka, around the Kyobashi station.